rjhalliday/rjhalliday.github.io/_posts/2025-03-10-plot-btc-halvings.md

 ---
+layout: default
 title: "Visualizing Bitcoin Halvings with a Logarithmic Price Chart"
+date: 2025-03-10
 description: "A Python script to plot historical Bitcoin prices with halving events on a logarithmic scale."
-date: 2025-03-10
 categories: [ai, data-science]
-tags: [Bitcoin, Python, Data Visualization, Finance]
+tags: [bitcoin, pthon, data visualization, finance]
 ---

-## Visualizing Bitcoin Halvings with a Logarithmic Price Chart
+# Visualizing Bitcoin Halvings with a Logarithmic Price Chart

 Bitcoin's price history is deeply influenced by its **halving events**, which reduce the mining reward by 50% approximately every four years.
 These halvings often precede major price movements, making them an essential factor for traders and analysts.